forgiveness

 The torturers here in this verse means to be pressed for the truth.
 God is not condemning anyone who is holding onto unforgiveness.
 What Jesus is saying is because I love you, I have paid the cost for this.
 Give any unforgiveness to me before it destroys you.

 Unforgiveness becomes a destructive force within the one who has been offended against.
 When we live with unforgiveness, we actually identify ourself with that offence and that abusive situation becomes a stronghold.
-It has destructive power that can get into our thoughts, heart and every aspect of your life.
+It has destructive power that can get into our thoughts, heart and every aspect of our lives.

-But praise God we can remember Jesus has paid the cost.
-In the revelation of being forgiven we can give the hurt and pain to Jesus.
+But praise God we can remember Jesus has paid the cost and in the revelation of being forgiven, we can give the hurt and pain to Jesus.

 To forgive is to break relationship with that moment of pain.